CURIOSSorg/curioss.org/content/news/2025-12-15-essential_outreach_strategiesf_or_academic_ospos.md

 # The Outreach Challenge for Academic OSPOs

-Academic OSPOs face a unique challenge from the moment they’re launched: how to establish visibility and build relationships across a *decentralized* organization.
+An academic OSPO faces a unique challenge from the moment it's launched: how to establish visibility and build relationships across a *decentralized* organization.
-OSPOs cannot rely on one single communication channel or relationship to reach faculty and researchers working within their university’s numerous, siloed departments.
+OSPOs cannot rely on one single communication channel or relationship to reach faculty and researchers working across numerous, siloed departments.

-Meanwhile important stakeholders such as research groups and student organizations often remain ‘hidden’ - either because they’re unlisted in official directors or they function outside formal institutional frameworks.
+Meanwhile important stakeholders such as research groups and student organizations often remain ‘hidden’ - either because they’re unlisted in official directories or because they function outside formal institutional networks.

 CURIOSS members also observed a gap in understanding amongst stakeholders on the importance of open source software as a research tool and artifact and also on the need for centralized open source resources and supports that would benefit their research.

 The administrative placement of an OSPO also affects its visibility and reach.

-Depending on their institution, an OSPO may be situated in the library, computer sciences, data sciences, the office of research or data.
+Depending on its institution, an OSPO may be situated in the library, computer sciences, data sciences or the office of research.
 In some cases, OSPOs are situated across more than one service.
-OSPOs need to work proactively to extend their reach beyond their immediate organizational home.
-This requires deliberate, sustained outreach efforts that build awareness, establish trust, and demonstrate value across the institution.
+OSPOs need to proactively extend their reach beyond their immediate organizational home.
+This requires deliberate, sustained outreach efforts that build awareness, establish trust and demonstrate value across their institution.

 # Outreach activities for Early-Stage OSPOs

 The initial  outreach activities being undertaken by academic OSPOs focus on two areas: establishing a digital presence and understanding the community they’re serving.

-The [OSPO Website](https://github.com/CURIOSSorg/curioss-patterns/blob/main/ospo-website.md) pattern is essential for establishing credibility and providing a central hub for information about OSPO services, programs, and resources.
+The [OSPO Website](https://github.com/CURIOSSorg/curioss-patterns/blob/main/ospo-website.md) pattern is essential for establishing credibility and providing a central hub for information about OSPO services, programs and resources.

-One crucial service advertised on an OSPO’s website from day one is an [Office Hours](https://github.com/CURIOSSorg/curioss-patterns/blob/main/individual-consultations-office-hours.md) slot for students, researchers and faculty.
+One crucial service should be advertised on an OSPO’s website from day one is an [Office Hours](https://github.com/CURIOSSorg/curioss-patterns/blob/main/individual-consultations-office-hours.md) slot for students, researchers and faculty.
 The [Template for 1:1 Campus Consultations](https://github.com/CURIOSSorg/curioss-patterns/blob/main/template-for-1:1-campus-consultations.md) pattern provides a useful framework for guiding consistent conversations to identify relevant information and needs of open source projects.

 Early stage OSPOs need to design services based on gaps in support and to provide evidence for future program development.
 Two complementary approaches to discovering open source stakeholders and identifying their needs were noted by CURIOSS members.